 For those who came here to see some recent scribblings/drawings/cartoons, (or even those who just stumbled in after a Google image search), I'll share a few book illustration commissions and advertising projects.
 If you're already bored, I'll understand if you hightail it out of here, but I'll try to spruce up the verbage.

 I recently wrapped up illustrating four books, and all of them have been engaging, with diverse subject matter and fascinating concepts from each author.

 Jeanne Bliss pioneered the role of the Chief Customer Officer, holding the first ever CCO role for over 20 years at Lands' End, Microsoft, Coldwell Banker and Allstate Corporations.
 This is Jeanne's fourth published book.

 The work was fascinating, as the book is filled with insights about the inner workings of many Fortune 100 companies, as well as what crazy things such companies unwittingly do that lose customers.

 The cartoons are available as downloads, and also added to videos, which are available through the publisher's website.

 The book has received reviews from some noteworthy journalists and CEOs, and it seems that it's message is resonating with people.

 Update: 5/21: Jeanne called me while on her book's promotional tour and said that the book sold 15,000 copies in the first week, and is currently #1 in Amazon's business books.

 The next is a recently illustrated book is by Wendy Wood, the Provost Professor of Psychology and Business at the University of Southern California. https://dornsife.usc.edu/wendywood/about-wendy-wood/

-Wendy initially hired to create an illustrations to humorously explain and depict concepts.
+Wendy initially hired me to create an illustration to humorously explain and depict concept.